aridjayarecipes/cutesrecipes.web.app/content/post/2190-recipe-of-ultimate-vickys-asian-style-plum-sauce-gf-df-ef-sf-nf.md

 - "1 tbsp cornflour cornstarch mixed with 1 tablespoon water"
 recipeinstructions:
 - "Put all of the ingredients apart from the cornstarch slurry into a large pan.
 Bring to the boil then turn down to a simmer for 30 minutes  https://cookpad.com/us/recipes/332952-vickys-soy-sauce-substitute https://cookpad.com/us/recipes/349993-vickys-baked-teriyaki-chicken-gf-df-ef-sf-nf"
-- "Meanwhile you'll need to sterilise some jars.
+- "Meanwhile you&#39;ll need to sterilise some jars.
 To do so wash them in hot soapy water, rinse well then put them in the oven at gas 1 / 140C / 275°F until your sauce is done.
 This recipe makes enough to fill around 4 x 454g (1 pound) jars"
 - "Put the contents of the pan through a blender and puree smooth.
 Take out a spoonful and let cool a little then taste to see at this point if you need to adjust the flavour to taste.
-Don't be scared with the chilli flakes - the sauce will be a bit hot freshly made but will mellow as it sits"
+Don&#39;t be scared with the chilli flakes - the sauce will be a bit hot freshly made but will mellow as it sits"
 - "Return to the pan, mix in the cornstarch slurry and simmer for 3 minutes until thickened and the starch taste is cooked out"
 - "Pour into the hot, sterilised jars (fill just 5mm from the top) and seal.
 Put the jars on a wire rack to cool then store in a dark place"
 - "The colour of the finished sauce will depend on the variety of plums you use"